freshOS/Stevia/README.md

 ### Advantages of Nadir over the classic way

-Not a lot less lines (40ish) but the number of total characters is halved!

 - [x] The view hierachy is clearer
 - [x] Constraints are (WAY) more readable, they actually look like the layout itself \o/
 - [x] Horizontal & vertical layout can be described at the same time